Giants Spring Training

 Two major highways are nearby - the Loop 101 and 202.

-The stadium is just 5 miles from the Arizona State campus.
+The stadium is just 5 miles from the Arizona State University campus.

 All of Scottsdale is safe.
 The downtown stadium area is no exception.